 - To provide a range and depth of spiritual experiences which are vibrant, rich and varied.

-- To provide opportunities for collective worship, both liturgical and non
+- To provide opportunities for celebrations of the word, both liturgical and non liturgical, and for individual prayer and reflection.

-liturgical and individual prayer and reflection. - To give children the opportunity to be involved in the formation, planning and
+- To give children the opportunity to be involved in the formation, planning and delivery of prayerful experiences.

-delivery of prayerful experiences. - To use the experiences and needs of the children, to choose the right
+- To use the experiences and needs of the children, to choose the right

 moment and time to deliver quality prayerful occasions. - To recognise the special place and time for traditional prayers and to share these with our pupils.

-- To develop and deepen the prayer life of teachers themselves and to give
+- To develop and deepen the prayer life of teachers themselves and to give structure and support.

-structure and support. - To provide both children and staff with a living, worshipping community, thereby helping them to enter into the full life of the church.
+- To provide both children and staff with a living, worshipping community, thereby helping them to enter into the full life of the church.

-- To celebrate the season of the Liturgical Year.
+- To celebrate the Liturgical Year.

 - To offer the school community opportunities to give praise and thanks to God.